w3f/w3f-education/docs/Rust/section4/enums.md

 ```

-In a function, we can for example take any type that is `AnimalType`, which in turn means there are four possible values as to what it can be.
+In a function, we can, for example, take any type that is `AnimalType`, which in turn means there are four possible values as to what it can be.
 The program can choose to implement different behavior based on the value of the enum:

 :::note